Jesse.ID

-Hi👋 I'm Jesse and I am a chronically online DevOps Engineer.
-My hobbies are full stack web development, writing, making music, and studying screencraft.
-I'm a huge movie nerd and I have logged 1,627 movies to my Letterboxd profile.
-I love to create stuff whenever I can and I love and support art and artists of all kinds.
-You can read more about me here if you want.
+Hi 👋 I'm Jesse, a chronically online software engineer.
+I automate things and build cool stuff professionally.
+My hobbies are full-stack web development, writing, making music, and studying screencraft.
+I'm a movie nerd and I've logged 1,677 films to my Letterboxd profile.
+I love to create stuff whenever I can, and I support art and artists of all kinds.
+Read more about me if you'd like.

 Jun